FASD Facts

 FASD stands for Fetal Alcohol Spectrum Disorder.
 It is a brain-based lifelong physical condition that can affect the brain and body of people who were exposed to alcohol in the womb.

-Yes, recent analysis of studies has shown an association between low levels of paternal drinking with lowered sperm count, as well as underdeveloped sperm leading to conception problems and miscarriage.
+Yes, a recent analysis of studies has shown an association between low levels of paternal drinking and lowered sperm count, as well as underdeveloped sperm, leading to conception problems and miscarriage.
 Other studies showed an increased risk of miscarriage when men drank 10 drinks or more per week in the preconception period.
 One study found an association of all cases of ventricle malformation (heart defect) with daily paternal alcohol consumption during the preconception period.
-Another study review linked paternal alcohol consumption with adverse effects on fetal development, both for their own children and in future generations.
+Another study review linked paternal alcohol consumption with adverse effects on fetal development, both for their children and in future generations.
 Differences in brain size, heart formation, and cognitive and motor abilities were linked to paternal alcohol use even when there was no maternal alcohol consumption.
-Click here for more information.

 Yes, FASD is a real thing.
 It is not just about how much alcohol is consumed, but also about the mother’s nutrition, stress level and overall health, her genetics, her age, as well as both the mother and baby’s specific sensitivity to alcohol.
 Not all babies are affected in the same way even if they are exposed to the same amount of alcohol.
 Therefore, there is no known safe amount, time or type of alcohol during pregnancy.

 Because FASD is an invisible physical brain-based condition, you cannot tell just by looking at them.
 What you may notice are the symptoms of how their brains work differently.
-What might be noticed, depending on the individual, are: academic struggles, difficulty remembering, acting younger than their chronological age, impulsivity, easily overwhelmed by different sensory input, needing more time processing information, etc.
+What might be noticed, depending on the individual, are academic struggles, difficulty remembering, acting younger than their chronological age, impulsivity, being easily overwhelmed by different sensory inputs, needing more time processing information, etc.

 Each person with FASD has both strengths and challenges.
 By focusing on their strengths and interests and providing support for what is hard, we can create the conditions under which each person can reach their own individual potential.
 We have to remember that success looks different for different people.